ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrating data from IBM Cloud classic infrastructure to VPC
+# Migrating data from {{site.data.keyword.cloud}} classic infrastructure to VPC
 {: #data-migration-classic-to-vpc}

 The following guide shows you how to connect your {{site.data.keyword.cloud}} classic infrastructure to VPC to migrate your data, especially for block or file volumes, as part of your migration journey.
-While many different data migration tools are available, the following guide uses `rsync`. `Rsync` Is an open source utility that provides file transfer between two devices.
+While many different data migration tools are available, the following guide uses `rsync`. `Rsync` is an open source utility that provides file transfer between two devices.
 It is available for both Linux and Windows platforms.
 {: shortdesc}

 You can use other data migration tools instead of `rsync` to move your data to VPC.